Customize Consent Preferences

 Oracle Database 23ai

-Research Paper: Oracle Database Vector Search
+Research Report: Oracle Database Vector Search

 Oracle introduced full support for vectors, including vector search, in its just-released Oracle Database 23ai.
 Known as AI Vector Search, this capability represents a significant advancement in how databases can store, index, and search data semantically.